Index

 - Comprehensive, accurate data relating to all accidents and injuries among children and young people is not available as many accidents and injuries will not need hospital treatment and will be treated in primary and/or Urgent Care Centres.
 In addition, the availability and accuracy of A&E data is limited.
 Whilst the hospital admissions data is generally examined, it is recognised that this will not evidence the true impact of all accidents and injuries on children and young people.

 - The admission rates caused by unintentional and deliberate injuries had been falling in recent years for those aged 0-4, 0-14 and 15-24 years, and at a slightly faster rate of decrease compared to England.
-The rate also fell more sharply among those aged 0-14 years due to the COVID-19 pandemic, and this decrease was maintained for those aged 0-4 years to reach a new low, and whilst rates increased for those aged 0-14 years between 2020/21 and 2021/22, the rate decreased for the most recent year.
-Among young people aged 15-24 years, there was less of a reduction between 2019/20 and 2020/21, and a slight increase in the latest year, although the rate for 2022/23 is only marginally higher than the pre-pandemic rate in 2019/20.
+The rate also fell more sharply among those aged 0-14 years due to the COVID-19 pandemic (less so for 15-24 year olds).
+Whilst the admission rates in Hull have increased between 2020/21 and 2023/24, the rates are lower in 2023/24 than they were pre-pandemic in 2019/20.

 - There is significant research and evidence of the association between deprivation and higher rates of hospital admissions in the most deprived areas.
 This was evident in local data analyses completed from 2015/16.
 Nationally, there is also a higher rate of road traffic accidents among children and young people living in more deprived areas.